4mbrus/top_movie_analysis/README.md

 ## Reproduction
 1. Clone repository
+2. In the root folder of the project, run in terminal/Anaconda prompt: "conda env update -f environment.yml --prune" to get the necessary packages.
-2. Change "path" variable in both .py files in the "code" folder
+3. Change "path" variable in both .py files in the "code" folder
-3. Run "movie_scrape.py"
+4. Run "movie_scrape.py"
-4. Run "movie_analysis.py"
+5. Run "movie_analysis.py"
-5. Check your results in the output folder.
+6. Check your results in the output folder.

 ## Results

-The [statistics.md](/output/results.md) file contains my finding from 04.10.2025.
+The [statistics.md](/output/results.md) file contains my findings from 04.10.2025.
 If code is executed, all findings will be written there.

 # License